This recipe will help you reap the full benefits of turmeric tea during the cold, flu, and especially coronavirus season.

 For example, high doses due to the oxalates in turmeric can promote gall or kidney stones.
 Moreover, there is the possibility that people are allergic to turmeric, although this tends to be rare.

 Now you know how to make turmeric tea, its health benefits, and last but not least, the exact ingredients: Natural spices, water, and a dash of lemon.

 In contrast, you cannot say that with dietary supplements.

 But most people blindly trust any pill and hesitate to take 5 minutes of spare time for their health.

-However, turmeric tea benefits can improve various ailments – from small aches to Alzheimer’s and cancer prevention.
+However, turmeric tea benefits can improve various ailments – from minor aches to Alzheimer’s and cancer prevention.

 Nevertheless, turmeric tea is not a panacea that can replace professional treatments.
-But if you drink it unsweetened, it will flatter your glucose metabolism and your skin.
+But if you drink unsweetened, it will flatter your glucose metabolism and skin.

 How often should you drink turmeric tea?

 How often you drink turmeric tea is totally up to you.
 Unless you are allergic or already take curcumin supplements, you can even drink it daily.